apalache-mc/apalache/docs/src/adr/009adr-outputs.md

   4. Run analysis files

 Counterexamples (if there are any) and basic logs should always be produced, but the remaining outputs are considered optional.
-Each optional category is associated with a flag: `--debug` for extended log files, `--write-intermediate` for intermediate state outputs and an individual flag for each kind of analysis.
+Each optional category is associated with a flag: `--write-intermediate` for intermediate state outputs and an individual flag for each kind of analysis.
 At the time of writing, the only analysis is governed by `--profiling`, for profiling results.
 All such optional flags should default to `false`.

 ## 2. Output directory and run directories